Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 READ MORE: Hardship loans for bad credit

-15. Call Your Mortgage Company
+16. Call Your Mortgage Company

-16. Sell Unused Items
+17. Sell Unused Items

-Sell unused or unwanted items on Craigslist, eBay, Facebook marketplace, OfferUp, etc., Or have a garage sale.
+Sell unused or unwanted items on Craigslist, eBay, Facebook Marketplace, OfferUp, etc., Or have a garage sale.
 Promote it for free on social media or post signs in and around significant thoroughfares in your neighborhood.
 Don’t have time to do the extra work?
 Companies like ThredUp will list your items and sell them, then pay you a commission.
 They’ll take a hefty cut for that convenience, though, and you may be better off working with a local consignment shop.

-17. Drive for Uber or Lyft
+18. Drive for Uber or Lyft

-18. Take On a Side Hustle or Do Odd Jobs
+19. Take On a Side Hustle or Do Odd Jobs

-Maybe you have a particular crafting skill and can sell your wares on eBay or Etsy.
-Or if you love cooking, some elderly people might be willing to hire you to prepare some meals for them.
 And while some multi-level marketing companies have earned a bad reputation, a few legitimate ones could help you earn a little extra cash.
 The key is to be a skilled networker and gather about $100 in startup money.
 Choose a product you believe in, and don’t hand over any money until you’ve thoroughly researched the company’s earning structure.
 You don’t want to get roped into a pyramid scheme or sign up for a company that rewards you for recruiting rather than sales.
-A few MLM companies include Mary Kay, Pampered Chef, Avon, Scentsy, Tupperware, Amway, Norwex and Rodan + Fields.
+MLM companies include Mary Kay, Pampered Chef, Avon, Scentsy, Tupperware, Amway, Norwex and Rodan + Fields.

-20. Become a Professional Shopper
+21. Become a Professional Shopper

 Sign up to work for Instacart, Shipt, or another service.
-Instacart and Shipt shoppers make money by buying groceries at local stores that the company has partnered with and delivering those items to customers’ homes.
+Instacart and Shipt shoppers make money by buying groceries at local stores that the company has partnered with, then delivering those items to customers’ homes.
 You can also pick up work as a “mystery shopper,” checking out facilities for cleanliness, customer service and speed.
 There are a lot of mystery shopper scams, though, so make sure to check out any companies before you send them your personal information.

-21. Work as a Freelancer
+22. Work as a Freelancer

-22. Babysit
+23. Babysit

 Babysitting can be a big business.
 Care.com offers childcare, senior care, tutoring, housekeeping, daycare and even pet care.